Miriam1327/Modeling-semantic-plausibility/README.md

 > When you need to setup a new environment, use `pip install -m requirements.txt` to load the required packages stored in the corresponding file.
 If not already satisfied, make sure to download the tagger part of the nltk library by using `nltk.download('averaged_perceptron_tagger')`.

+The whole analysis and classification based on the pep-3k dataset is included in the folder `pep-3k_classification`.
+This folder contains three separate files:
+* pep3k_data_analysis.py which contains the analysis of the pap-3k dataset
+* pep3k_keras.py which contains a classification model based on keras and additional training data from pap
+* pep3k_evaluation.py which contains the evaluation based on precision, recall, f1 score, and roc auc scores

 Next, you may see folder Data_analysis in which our code for dataset analysis of characteristics on pap and pep-3k are stored: